solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 representation.
 Changing  the amount of images or using the LAB format as feature vector, did not change considerably  the results.

-Lets take a look at the clusters visually.
+Let's take a look at the clusters visually.
 With $$k$$ = 25, we can see something like this:

 <img src="/assets/img/blog/colors-in-context-img/cluster_palettes/0.png" style="float:left;">
 <img src="/assets/img/blog/colors-in-context-img/cluster_palettes/1.png" style="float:left;">